Ghini/ghini.tour/README.rst

    as copied from openstreetmap.
-3. use QGIS and produce a spatialite database (this we would do based on your data, so if you do this yourself, you're sparing us time): open your garden project in QGIS, add either OSM or your own GetTIFF layer, create a spatialite layer of type Point, add a text column for the panel title, and one for the panel content.
+3. use QGIS and produce a spatialite database (this we would do based on your data, so if you do this yourself, you're sparing us time): open your garden project in QGIS, add either OSM or your own GeoTIFF layer, create a spatialite layer of type Point, add a text column for the panel title, and one for the panel content.
 Now please enter each panel as a feature: click on the panel location, a dialog will show, requiring you to enter the point id, the panel title, the panel content.
 Repeat for each panel.
+   The result of all this is the spatialite database to which you added the Point layer.

 technical notes (mostly to myself)
 --------------------------------------